markpbaggett/utk_hyrax_review_docs/docs/source/reference_materials/09_institutional_repository.rst

 into the Admin Statistics dashboard.
 So far this integration into the dashboard has not been done.

 To harvest stats for all your objects, you might use a rake task that runs Sufia::UserStatImporter which in turn is called by a cron job.
-Problems with Analytics

-Having a problem setting up Analytics.
-See Analytics-workaround-for-non-production-environments, which documents a workaround for one known issue.

 Institutions Using Hyrax as an Institutional Repository
 -------------------------------------------------------